thenaterhood/thenaterweb/README.md

 License
 ------------------
-Licensed under the GPLv2.
-See license.txt for full license text.
+Licensed under the BSD License.
+See LICENSE for full license text.

+Although not required by the license terms, please consider contributing back, offering feedback, or simply dropping a line to let Thenaterweb contributers know that you find it useful.

 Project Brief